prathishpratt/Articles/README.md

 # Articles
-An open repo for interesting articles and blogs [I DON'T own the content, I just curate it]
+An open repo for interesting articles and blogs. <br>
+[ I DON'T own the content, I just curate it ]